 In the Asia region, India dominates the IT outsourcing sector.
 It is a widely favored destination, mainly because of its wide spectrum of IT companies.
-It literally means you will find billion dollar IT service providers with a global network to small companies catering to international startups, small businesses, and indegionous needs.
+It literally means you will find billion-dollar IT service providers with a global network to small companies catering to international startups, small businesses, and indigenous needs.

-The India IT market is mature, but is exhaustive as well, which has created space for newer locations such as Malaysia, Indonesia, Philippines, and Vietnam.
+The Indian IT market is mature, but is exhaustive as well, which has created space for newer locations such as Malaysia, Indonesia, the Philippines, and Vietnam.

 To find your ideal offshore software development company in remote location, you must focus on these 5 things:

 - Talent: IT skills alone won’t save your software development project.
-When hiring offshore software developers, you should also look into the communications skills, including proficiency in the language used for official communication.
-Otherwise how would the team understand your project requirements?
+When hiring offshore software developers, you should also look into communications skills, including proficiency in the language used for official communication.
+Otherwise, how would the team understand your project requirements?